activefrequency/loghog-python/README.md

 This is a Python client for the LogHog log management server (https://github.com/activefrequency/loghogd).
 It implements a drop-in LogHandler for the Python logging framework.

+Python's built-in logging using the FileHandler family does not prevent multiple processes from writing to the same log file (often over each other).
+This is a typical issue with Django running under apache2.

+LogHog solves this by having all the processes log to a central server.
+The LogHog server takes care of writing the messages one at a time, rotating and compressing files, deleting old log files, etc.

+You can think of LogHog as a very secure and user friendly syslog + logrotate in one package.

 ## Quickstart

 **Step 1**: Install the LogHog server (loghogd).
 If you are using Ubuntu, run the following: